 Use the following link to contact us so we can discuss how to keep your electronics cool! https://www.vortec.com/contact-us

-A vortex enclosure cooler uses a vortex tube to convert a filtered compressed air supply into refrigerated air without the use of electricity, ammonia, or other refrigerants.
+A vortex enclosure cooler uses a vortex tube to convert a filtered compressed air supply into refrigerated air without the use of refrigerants or direct electricity.
 The vortex tube creates cold and hot air by forcing compressed air through a generation chamber that spins the air centrifugally along the inner walls of the tube at a high rate of speed (1,000,000 rpm) toward a control valve.
-A small percentage of the hot high speed air is permitted to exit at the control valve.
-The remainder of the (now slower) airstream is forced to counter-flow through the center of the high speed airstream, giving up heat as it travels through the center of the generation chamber before it finally exits through the opposite end as cold air.
-There are no moving parts in a vortex tube, so the systems are reliable, inherently safe, and have low maintenance requirements.
+A small percentage of the hot, high speed air is permitted to exit at the control valve.
+The remainder of the (now slower) airstream is forced to counter-flow through the center of the high-speed airstream, giving up heat as it travels through the center of the generation chamber before it finally exits through the opposite end as cold air.
+There are no moving parts in a vortex tube, so the systems are reliable, inherently safe and have low maintenance requirements.

 The cold air produced is discharged at low pressure and low velocity into the enclosure, while the hot air in the enclosure is vented outside the enclosure box through an integral relief valve.
 The relief valve, baffling and cooler to enclosure seal maintains the integrity of NEMA rated boxes in ordinary locations.

 Vortex cooling is also an ideal solution for cooling enclosures located in hazardous locations because they are inherently safe when used in areas with temperature classifications of T4 or higher.
 There are no electrical requirements and no moving parts to generate electrical charges.
 The only potential ignition source is the hot surface at the hot exhaust.
-When supplied with compressed air that does not exceed 120°F (49°C), vortex coolers are approved for Class I, II and III Division 2 or Zones 2 and 22 locations and can be used in ambient temperatures up to 175°F (80°C) when used with an approved purge system.
+When supplied with compressed air that does not exceed 120°F (49°C), specially designed and certified vortex enclosure coolers are approved for Class I, II and III Division 2 (ATEX Zones 2 and 22) and Class 1, Div 1 (Groups A,B,C,D), Class 2, Div 1 (Groups F & G), Class III locations (ATEX Zones 1 & 21) and can be used with an approved purge system.

 Use our heat load calculator to size your enclosure cooling requirements in real-time. https://www.vortec.com/heatload/calculator

 Yes, vortex coolers will operate trouble-free in extreme temperatures and in dirty inhospitable environments.
-As long as the compressed air supply is kept properly filtered and dried, a vortex cooler will lower the incoming compressed air supply to 40 to 50°F (22 to 28°C) or more.
-Be sure to avoid running the compressed air supply near the oven.
+When the compressed air supply is kept properly filtered and dried, a vortex cooler will lower the incoming compressed air supply to 40 to 50°F (22 to 28°C) or more.
+Be sure to avoid running the compressed air supply lines too close to the oven.

-As vortex coolers have no moving parts, they are reliable and require little maintenance.
+Because vortex coolers have no moving parts, they are reliable and require little maintenance.
 It is only necessary to change elements in the compressed air filter at regularly scheduled intervals.
-A minimum interval of six months is recommended; however, the level of cleanliness of the compressed air supply will determine the change frequency of the filter element.
 If a dirty filter element reduces the pressure available at the vortex cooler, the air consumption and the cooling capacity will drop.
-Mechanical thermostat models require 90 to 100 psig (6.2 to 6.9 bar) to operate properly.
+Mechanical thermostat models (including NEMA 12, NEMA 4/4X, HazLoc, ATEX and ProtEx models) require 90 to 100 psig (6.2 to 6.9 bar) to operate properly, so it is critical to keep the compressed air filter clean.